CatHood0/flutter_quill_delta_easy_parser/README.md

   //that will be applied to whole lines
   Map<String, dynamic>? blockAttributes;

-  // decides if we want to stop any remove or insert operation type
+  // Determines if this instance can be modified
   //
-  // false by default
+  // false by default to allow any type of modification bool _seal;
-  bool _seal;
   final List<Line> _lines;